SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/elements/locators.en.md

 ## xpath

-A HTML document can be considered as a XML document, and then we can use XPath which will be the path traversed to reach the element of interest to locate the element.
+An HTML document can be considered as an XML document, and then we can use XPath which will be the path traversed to reach the element of interest to locate the element.
 The XPath could be absolute xpath, which is created from the root of the document.
 For example, /html/form/input[1].
 This will return the male radio button.